USCIS Contact Center

 At this time the USCIS Contact Center provides specific information about the status of an individual application by phone IF you electronically filed, OR filed at a Service Center AND have a receipt / tracking number.

-The USCIS Contact Center can answer many questions about case status for customers who:
+The USCIS Contact Center can answer many questions about case status for applicants who:

-- has a pending application or petition at service center for naturalization, or
+- have a pending application or petition at service center for naturalization, or

 - filed another kind of application at a local USCIS office.